 1 tsp salt

-optional toppings – shredded coconut and chopped almonds
+optional toppings – shredded coconut, hemp seeds or chopped nuts

 In a food processor, finely grind the oats.
-Add the soy protein and cocoa powder, pulse until mixed.
+Add the cocoa powder, pulse until mixed.
 Add the dates then blend until well chopped.
-Add the almond pulp, coconut shreds and coconut oil, vanilla extract and salt.
+Add the nuts, coconut shreds and coconut oil, vanilla extract and salt.
 Processor until well combined.
 While pulsing, slowly add liquid until the mixture clumps together.
 In a baking sheet lined with wax paper (I’ve been able to reuse the same piece 15+ times now for this recipe, so don’t throw it away!), firmly press the mixture into a 1.5″ tall block, making sure it’s even.
-Add the optional toppings then refrigerate for a ~2 hours, then lift from the corners of the wax paper and cut into 24 equal sized squares.
+Add the optional toppings then refrigerate for a ~2 hours, then lift from the corners of the wax paper and cut into 20 equal sized squares.
 Stays good about 1 week in the fridge and freeze/thaw well if needed.